mykefon/cheatsheets-/AzureDevOps.md

 az repos clone: Clone a specific repository to your local machine or workspace.

-# Notes

-These are just a few of the most commonly used Azure DevOps CLI commands.

 # Azure Boards command

 az boards work-item create: Create a new work item in Azure Boards.